jehuty0shift/docs/pages/platform/logs-data-platform/using_kibana_with_logs/guide.fr-fr.md

 ## Objective

-This guide will help you want to unleash the full power of [Kibana](https://github.com/elastic/kibana){.external} and craft some beautiful Dashboards from your logs.
+This guide will help you unleash the full power of [Kibana](https://github.com/elastic/kibana){.external} and craft some beautiful Dashboards from your logs.

 ## Requirements